How will we react to the changes of our planet?

-- Palaeontology and modelling global change using the geological record
+- Palaeontology and modeling global change using the geological record.

 Information on the languages of instruction

-All teaching is given in English, expect on the specialist option Hydrogeology and Environmental geology, where some of the courses are only in Finnish.
+Most of the teaching is given in English, the Hydrogeology and Environmental geology specialist option includes some courses in Finnish only.
 You can also take exams in Finnish or Swedish, and you can write your Master’s thesis in Finnish or Swedish.

-As a student in the Master’s Programme in Geology and Geophysics, you are free to choose among the four study tracks offered, assuming that you have suitable BSc studies:
+As a student in the Master’s Program in Geology and Geophysics, you are free to choose among the four study tracks offered, assuming that you have suitable BSc studies:

-- In Petrology and Economic Geology you will study solid rock, mineral material and associated fluid systems, with targets ranging from the microscopic (and submicroscopic) scale to continents.
-The focus is on study of magmatic systems (volcanic and plutonic); the composition, lithology and structure of bedrock; evolution of continental crust and mantle; and the origin and assessment of economically important commodities in rock systems.
+- In Petrology and Economic Geology, you will study solid rock, mineral material, and associated fluid systems, with targets ranging from the microscopic (and submicroscopic) scale to continents.
+The focus is on the study of magmatic systems (volcanic and plutonic); the composition, lithology, and structure of bedrock; evolution of continental crust and mantle; and the origin and assessment of economically important commodities in rock systems.

-- Hydrogeology and Environmental Geology combines understanding of earth surface systems such as 3D sedimentary environments, groundwater and low temperature geochemistry.
+- Hydrogeology and Environmental Geology combines an understanding of earth surface systems such as 3D sedimentary environments, groundwater, and low-temperature geochemistry.
 The specialist option is based on practical training using top-notch analytical facilities and survey methods in cooperation with industry and authorities.
 In addition to basic research, the line aims to build your expertise for future careers.

 - Solid Earth Geophysics combines geology with geophysics to study the structure of the Earth’s interior and the physical processes related to its evolution.
-These ideas are not only crucial for understanding phenomena such as earthquake and volcanic activity related to Plate Tectonics, but also important for exploration of natural resources, environmental studies and engineering, for example.
+These ideas are not only crucial for understanding phenomena such as earthquake and volcanic activity related to Plate Tectonics but also important for exploration of natural resources, environmental studies, and engineering, for example.
 For this study track, you need to have at least 25 cp of previous studies in physics.

 A Master’s degree in Geology and Geophysics requires 120 credits (ECTS) and is designed to be completed in two years of full-time study.
 The study requirements are: